 UB Libraries have an institutional fellowship with BMJ Case Reports.
-UB authors do not have to pay the fees to submit cases but must contact the Health Sciences Library to get a code.
+UB authors do not have to pay the fees to submit cases but must contact the Abbott Library to get a code.
 Please read the BMJ Case Reports product description page for more details on how to use this discount and submit.

 According to the 2020 modified agreement with Elsevier, "all SUNY faculty are given a 10% discount on article process[ing] charges (APCs) if they wish to publish their work open access in Elsevier journals."